Posterior Average Effects: Introduction

 \paragraph{Related literature and outline.}

-Posterior average effects are parametric empirical Bayes estimators, which were studied in a series of papers by Carl Morris and Bradley Efron; see for example Efron and Morris (1973) and Morris (1983).
-Nonparametric empirical Bayes methods, which are closely related to semi-parametric methods in econometrics, were pioneered by Herbert Robbins (e.g., Robbins, 1955, 1964), and recent contributions include Koenker and Mizera (2014) and Ignatiadis and Wager (2019).
-The literature on shrinkage methods, which dates back to James and Stein (1961), has found recent applications in econometrics (Hansen, 2016, Fessler and Kasy, 2018, Abadie and Kasy, 2018).
-Our measures of bias and posterior informativeness are related to analyses of sensitivity to the prior in Bayesian statistics, see Gustafson (2000) for a review.
-Mueller (2013) studies risk properties of Bayesian estimators under misspecification.
-Berger (1979) provides a gamma-minimax characterization of Bayes estimators in $\epsilon$-contaminated neighborhoods.
+PAE are closely related to parametric EB estimators (Efron and Morris, 1973, Morris, 1983).
+For recent econometric applications of shrinkage methods (James and Stein, 1961, Efron, 2012), see Hansen (2016), Fessler and Kasy (2018), and Abadie and Kasy (2018).
+Recent contributions to nonparametric EB methods are Koenker and Mizera (2014) and Ignatiadis and Wager (2019).

+Our analysis is also related to deconvolution and other nonparametric approaches.
+However, in our framework we allow for forms of misspecification under which the quantity of interest is not consistently estimable, and we search for estimators that have the smallest specification error.

-Also related is the literature on random-effects and fixed-effects methods in panel data, in particular Chamberlain (1984), Wooldridge (2010), and Arellano and Bonhomme (2009, 2012).
-Arellano and Bonhomme (2009) study the bias of random-effects estimators of averages of functions of covariates and individual effects in a large $n,T$ asymptotic (i.e., as both dimensions of the panel tend to infinity).
-They show that, when the distribution of individual effects is misspecified whereas the other features of the model are correctly specified, posterior average effects are consistent as $n$ and $T$ tend to infinity.
-Moreover, they characterize the first-order contribution of the bias.
-In contrast, in our setup only $n$ tends to infinity, and misspecification may affect the entire joint distribution of unobservables.
+In panel data settings, Arellano and Bonhomme (2009) study the asymptotic properties of random-effects estimators of averages of functions of covariates and individual effects.
+They show that, when the distribution of individual effects is misspecified whereas the other features of the model are correctly specified, PAE are consistent as $n$ and $T$ tend to infinity.
+By contrast, in our setup, only $n$ tends to infinity, and misspecification may affect the entire joint distribution of unobservables.

-Lastly, we borrow several concepts and techniques from the literature on robustness to model misspecification and sensitivity analysis, which is reviewed in Huber and Ronchetti (2009) and Hampel \textit{et al.} (1986), for example.
-There is recent related work on robustness in econometrics, in particular Andrews \textit{et al.} (2017, 2018), Armstrong and Kolesár (2018), Bonhomme and Weidner (2018), and Christensen and Connault (2019).
-In contrast with this work, here our aim is to provide a rationale for a particular class of estimators.
+Our analysis also connects to the literature on robustness to model misspecification (e.g., Huber and Ronchetti, 2009, Kitamura \textit{et al.}, 2013, Andrews \textit{et al.}, 2017, 2020, Armstrong and Koles\'ar, 2018, Bonhomme and Weidner, 2018, Christensen and Connault, 2019).
+Here our aim is to propose and justify a class of simple, practical estimators.